Quantum Convolutional Neural Networks are Effectively Classically Simulable: Framework

-While Eq.~\eqref{eq:qcnn-map} allows for a wide variety of QCNNs, their most common instantiation uses unitary convolution maps and simply traces-out of qubits (according to some pattern) in the pooling layers.
-In fact, these simpler architectures can be found to achieve similar, or even better, success than other more general ones (e.g., where one measures qubits in the pooling layers), indicating that additional levels of complexity might not be needed.
+While Eq.~\eqref{eq:qcnn-map} allows for a wide variety of QCNNs, in this work we consider their most common instantiations: (1) tracing out based QCNNs, where one uses unitary convolution maps and simply traces-out of qubits (according to some pattern) in the pooling layers, and (2) measurement-based QCNNs, where qubits are measured in the pooling layers, and their results are used to control unitaries in neighboring sites.
+To begin, we will mostly focus on tracing out based QCNNs.
+As we will see below in our numerical results section, this choice is motivated from the fact that these simpler architectures can be found to achieve similar, or even better, success than other more general ones (e.g., measurement-based QCNNs), indicating that additional levels of complexity might not be needed.
 Hence, in what follows we will assume that

-where $t_j$ determines the set of qubits being traced-out at the $j$-th layer.
-Note that Eq.~\eqref{eq:standard_qcnn_conv_pool} can be equivalently expressed as $P_j^{\vec{\lambda}_{j}}$ being an identity channel, and having a local measurement at the output.
-Given that pooling layers are not parametrized we will denote the QCNN map as $ \Phi_{\vec{\theta}}$.
+where $t_l$ determines the set of qubits being traced-out at the $l$-th layer.
+Given that pooling layers are not parametrized we will denote the tracing out QCNN map as $ \Phi_{\vec{\theta}}$.

 At the output of this quantum neural network, we measure an observable $O$ acting on $\OC(1)$ qubits to compute the predicted label

 These predictions are then used to evaluate a loss function $\LC_{\thv}(\{\Bar{y}_i(\thv)\}_i,\{y_i\}_i)$ that quantifies how close the predicted labels are from the true ones on the training dataset $T$.
 For instance, one can use the mean-squared error or cross-entropy loss functions that are widely used in classical machine learning.
 Then, the QCNN's parameters are trained by leveraging the power of classical optimizers that solve the optimization task